• Skip to main content

 ANGOSTURA® orange bitters

-ANGOSTURA® aromatic bitters began in the town Angostura, Venezuela, in 1824 when founder Dr Johann Siegert created a medicinal tincture for soldier’s stomach ailments.
+ANGOSTURA® aromatic bitters began in the town of Angostura, Venezuela, in 1824 when founder Dr Johann Siegert created a medicinal tincture for soldier’s stomach ailments.
 By the 1870s, these aromatic bitters had become an integral ingredient in cocktails and food.

 Launched in 2007, ANGOSTURA® orange bitters were the first innovation from ANGOSTURA® in over 200 years.